 Mental health disorders among children in the U.S. are a wicked problem with an estimated cost of $247 billion per year.
 One out of 5 children in the U.S. have a mental, emotional, or behavioral health diagnosis, placing them at risk for poorer health and shorter lives.
 Evidence-based parenting interventions provided in childhood have proven to be effective in preventing the onset and escalation of child behavioral and mental health problems.
 Yet, few parents participate in such programs, especially hard-to-reach, underserved minority and immigrant populations like Filipinos.

 Our project is designed to reflect the first two phases of a three-phase of community-partnered participatory research (CPPR) initiative.
-Phase 1 will involve a series of meetings to address barriers and needs in the community in order to develop a shared understanding of mental health that will inform the implementation of a culturally-congruent educational campaign to improve mental health awareness in our community.
-We will form a steering committee of 5-10 members to meet monthly to plan activities and identify at least 25 community members and leaders to 12 quarterly coalition meetings.
-We will then finalize our educational campaign strategy and plan a conference that will combine science and use the arts to engage the community in a dialogue about mental health.
-Phase 2 will involve training providers and parent peers to act as mental health promoters who conduct outreach using this shared understanding of mental health with a focus on engaging parents to participate in the Incredible Years® Parent Program.
+Phase 1 will involve a series of meetings to address barriers and needs in the community and focus groups in order to develop a shared understanding of mental health that will inform the implementation of a culturally-congruent conference and campaign to improve mental health awareness in our community.
+We will form a steering committee of 5-10 members to meet bi-monthly to plan, implement, and evaluate initiative activities.
+These activities include conducting focus groups aimed at creating a shared definition of youth mental health in the Filipino community and planning a conference that will combine science and the arts to engage the community in a dialogue about mental health and engage community partners also interested in decreasing mental health stigma.
+Phase 2 will involve disseminating a shared understanding of mental health with a focus on youth and engaging parents to participate in the Incredible Years® Parent Program.
 This curriculum will incorporate, kapwa, a core Filipino value defined as community, togetherness, or a sense of shared identity.
-We will offer the Incredible Years® Parent program in community-based settings across Los Angeles County over two years.
-We propose to approach at least 400 Filipino families about participating in these groups, and plan to enroll 180 parents.
+We will also train Filipino service providers in the Incredible Years® Parent Program and offer the Incredible Years® Parent program in community-based settings across Los Angeles County over two years.

-- A significant reduction in mental health stigma in our target community
+- Reduction in mental health stigma in our target community

-- A significant increase in the participation rate in the Incredible Years® Parent Program offered as a prevention service
+- Increase in participation rate in the Incredible Years® Parent Program offered as a prevention service

-During Phase 1, coalition members will take a survey indicating their level of mental health stigma, knowledge about mental health disparities among Filipino youth, mental health service systems in the community, and their feelings around their level of engagement with the group.
-Annually, the committee and coalition members will take this survey to measure new partnerships, knowledge gained, and level of engagement.
-During Phase 2, we will implement the Incredible Years® School Age Parent Program, an evidence-based preventive parenting intervention and measure parenting practices, parenting stress, child behavior (parent and teacher report), and mental health stigma before and after the intervention, as well as enrollment and participation rates.
+During Phase 1, committee members will take a survey indicating their level of mental health stigma, knowledge about mental health disparities among Filipino youth, mental health service systems in the community, and their feelings around their level of engagement with the group.
+Annually, the committee members will take this survey to measure new partnerships, knowledge gained, and level of engagement.
+Focus groups will be conducted with Filipino community members to create a shared definition of mental health.
+During Phase 2, we will implement the Incredible Years® Parent Program, an evidence-based preventive parenting intervention and measure parenting practices, parenting stress, child behavior, as well as enrollment and participation rates.